 Sets the Sector Sweep Start Time field to the TSF value indicating its TBTT when the discovery assistance starts

 Option 2: The DMG STA schedules a beamforming period with the an ISS of its own or DMG Beacon transmission to the discovery assistance requesting DMG STA.
-The DMG STA schedules these as part of an Extended Schedule element and includes this element in its response.
+The beamforming period might consist of ISS of its own or DMG Beacon transmission of discovery assistance requesting DMG STA.
+The DMG STA schedules the beamforming period as part of an Extended Schedule element and includes this element in its response.
 The SME sets fields in the DMG Discovery Assistance element sent in its response as follows:

 Sets the Discovery Assistance Type subfield in the Discovery Assistance Control field to 1